Fault Diagnosis Module

 - The diagnosis scheduler module: Responds to the RESTful requests sent by upper-layer users, generates diagnosis messages, and sends the messages to the message queue for the diagnosis executor to perform diagnosis.

-- The diagnosis executor module: Consumes messages from the message queue, performs diagnosis, and saves the diagnosis results to the database.
+- The diagnosis executor module: Reads messages from the message queue, performs diagnosis, and saves the diagnosis results to the database.

 The system is developed using Flask-RESTful.
 The following figure shows the architecture.